ibm-cloud-architecture/governed-ml-ops/README.md

 5.a.
 Review the same substep in Part 1.
 However, skip executing this step for this part.

 5.b.
-Review the same substep in Part 1.
-However, skip executing this step for this part.
+Create a new group level Operationalization project by using the same zip file that you have used in Part 1 in this substep.
+Add other group members (Data Engineer, Model Owner, Model Deployer, Data Scientist) to the project.

 5.c.
 Execute the instructions for the same substep in Part 1.
 You can use the same Validation Dataset name and Report as in Part 1.